i-am-Shekinah/prizeet-redesign/README.md

 - **Header:** restructured the nav items to showcase the active page, and also make the nav items more interactive and user-friendly.
 The 'Become a vendor' tab was made into a CTA button to draw user attention while following modern best practices.

+- **Hero Section:** introduced an hero image to trigger a connection with users.

+- **What we offer:** adjusted the colors to better match the current theme.
+I also noticed an error in the number of steps, so that was also adjusted.

 ## 📁 Folder Structure

 ```